-The SOR alleges, and Applicant admits, that her mother, father, brother, and sister are citizens and residents of India.
-Applicant's family members who are citizens and residents of India are a foreign influence security concern.
+The SOR alleges, and Applicant admits, that his five siblings, his mother-in-law, and various relatives and friends are citizens and residents of India.
+Applicant's family members and friends who are citizens and residents of India are a foreign influence security concern.

-Four disqualifying conditions are relevant to the security concerns raised in the SOR under AG $\P$ 7:
+Four disqualifying conditions are relevant to the security concerns raised in the SOR under AG ¶ 7: